bclarkson-code/Tricycle/README.md

         Multiply a constant, elementwise, to a tensor.
 The constant is not differentiable.
         """
-        xp = tensor.xp # use the tensor that grad is using
+        xp = tensor.xp # use the backend that grad is using
                        # `xp` is either numpy or cupy (x is unknown)

         assert isinstance(tensor, Tensor)